Aggressive Cat Behavior is Solvable

 Aggressive cat behavior is among the most challenging to owners.
-“I have a very very very angry cat,” some clients tell me.
-“I have a mean cat,” say others, or “a mad cat.”
+“I have a very very very angry cat,” some clients tell us.
+“I have a mean cat that is trying to spite me” say others, or “a cat that gets mad for no reason.”
 But whether you have a scratching cat or a biting cat, an “attack cat” or your cat attacks a baby, we can help.
-The first key is to figure out what kind of aggression your cat is displaying.
-Many types of feline aggression are normal, but all can be modified, with the right expertise.
-If your cat is attacking you or other humans, or you want to learn how to prevent misplaced aggression, read on.
-(Is your cat fighting other cats?)
+The first key is to determine what kind of aggression your cat is displaying.
+Almost all types of feline aggression are normal, and all can be modified, with the right expertise.
+If your cat is attacking you or other humans, or you want to learn how to prevent misplaced aggression (the most common form of aggression), read on. (is your cat fighting other cats?)

-- why punishment and reprimands don’t work, could make aggression worse or cause new behavior issues, and will ruin the bond between yourself and your owner
+- Why punishment and reprimands don’t work, could make aggression worse or cause new behavior issues, and will ruin the bond between yourself and your cat.

-- how to stop unwittingly rewarding or even causing aggressive behavior
+- How to stop reinforcing or even causing/triggering aggressive behavior in your cat

 - Why certain feline pheromone products are not effective (and how to use them effectively).